Mexico City Travel Guides

 There are many hotels throughout Mexico City.
 There is a wide variety of options available to suit every type of visitor and budget.

-- The Wild Oscar – An upscale boutique hotel in Polanco within walking distance from the Museum of Anthropology and metro.
+- The Wild Oscar – An upscale boutique hotel in Polanco within walking distance from the Museum of Anthropology and the metro.

 - Stanza Hotel – A comfy budget hotel in the top-notch location of Roma Norte.